-- 1. The student will recognize the personality traits desirable of a leader. - 2.
-The student will recognize the personality traits desirable of a follower. - 3.
-The student will understand the different types of power.

-4. The student will understand the difference between management and leadership.
+- 1. The student will recognize the personality traits and behaviors desirable of a follower and a leader. - 2.
+The student will understand the different types of power (referent, expert, legitimate, coercive and reward). - 3.
+The student will understand the difference between management and leadership.